Harry Potter Hogwarts Express Diaper Cake

 - Printed Hogwarts Express logos

 *** The Hogwarts Express Diaper Cake is not intended to be a toy for children.
 It is a fun way to gift baby products to expecting parents and should be dissembled before the products are used.
 Pins are used to attach ribbon onto the paper wheels.
-It is a good idea to let the recipient of this diaper cake know how many pins were used so they can make sure to remove them and throw them away before using the baby products.
-Alternatively, you could tape the paper wheels to the diaper rolls and hot glue the ribbon to the wheels to avoid using pins all-together.
+It is a good idea to let the recipient of this diaper cake know how many pins were used so they can make sure to remove and count them before using the products.
+Alternatively, you could tape the paper wheels to the diaper rolls and hot glue the ribbon to the wheels to avoid using pins all-together – which is what I would do if I were to remake this :)

 STEP 2: Roll the top of the train.
-The top of the train is made up of four rolls of diapers.
-Create one large roll of 6 diapers, two rolls of 5 diapers and a mini roll made up of 3 diapers folded in half before rolled (pictured below).
+The top of the train is made up of four diaper rolls.

 STEP 3: Wrap the top of the train.
 Wrap the largest diaper roll in red fabric.
 Iron your fabric and fold under the edges so the fabric is the width of your diaper roll.
 Wrap the diaper roll in fabric and tape it in place.